Hello, Love, Goodbye

-Hello, Love, Goodbye is a 2019 Filipino romantic drama film produced and distributed by Star Cinema.
-Directed by Cathy Garcia-Molina and produced by Carlo L. Katigbak and Olivia M. Lamasan, it stars Kathryn Bernardo and Alden Richards, with several cast members includes Kakai Bautista, Lito Pimentel, Joross Gamboa, Maymay Entrata, Lovely Abella and Jameson Blake.
-The film follows when a struggling overseas Filipino worker, and a bartender, as they attempt to reconcile their personal careers and love for each other in Hong Kong.
+Hello, Love, Goodbye is a 2019 Filipino romantic drama film directed by Cathy Garcia-Molina and produced by Carlo L. Katigbak and Olivia M. Lamasan from a story and screenplay written by Carmi G. Raymundo, with Rona Co, Crystal S. San Miguel, and Garcia-Molina co-writing the latter.
+It stars Kathryn Bernardo and Alden Richards, with several cast members including Kakai Bautista, Lito Pimentel, Joross Gamboa, Maymay Entrata, Lovely Abella, and Jameson Blake.
+In the film, a struggling domestic worker and a bartender attempt to reconcile their personal careers and love for each other in Hong Kong.

-Hello, Love, Goodbye is currently the highest grossing Philippine film of all time.
-It won several accolades, including Box Office Entertainment and PMPC Star awards.
-The film was released on July 31, 2019, in the Philippines and started screening internationally on August 1, 2019.
+With a total revenue of ₱880 million, Hello, Love, Goodbye became the highest-grossing Philippine film of all time until it was surpassed by Rewind in January 2024.
+It won several international and local accolades, including Asian Academy Creative Awards, Box Office Entertainment and PMPC Star awards.
+Produced and distributed by Star Cinema, the film was theatrically released on July 31, 2019 in the Philippines and started screening internationally on August 1, 2019.
+A sequel, Hello, Love, Again, was released on November 13, 2024 with Kathryn Bernardo and Alden Richards reprising their roles.